shiyu52524/12Monkeys/README.md

 * 为了不让脚本过于枯燥，加入了百分比进度条

 # Feature：
-* Totally Python ，mutilprogressing is supported（muliprogress_handler.Dialo）
+* Totally Python, mutilprogressing is supported（muliprogress_handler.Dialo）
 	* mutiprogressing.Pool is used（although there are crashes and bugs caused by the method）
 	* you can change progress num by calling muliprogress_handler.core
 	* if you have more suggestions about mutiprogressing, pls tell me
 * depend on redis & mongoDB, you should start those services before running
 * restarting at breakpoint is supported
 * a json parser is included
-* a separated IP pool  is running on redis for proxy masquerading, which is optional.
+* a separated IP pool is running on redis, optional
 * In order not to make the script too boring, a percentage progress bar was added

 # TODO